 Knowledge Process Outsourcing: Overview

-KPO is a relatively nascent branch of outsourcing.
-Unlike the mature BPO industry, KPO is less geographically diverse.
-Top KPO destinations rank high on parameters like current and potential talent availability, labor and infrastructure cost savings, and political risk.
-The number of attractive destinations for KPO is expected to increase to keep up with market growth and macroeconomic drivers.
-China and Russia, for example, can match India’s annual production rate of highly-educated and highly-skilled knowledge workers, while alternative locations like the Philippines and Latin America offer low costs and a rapidly growing talent pool.
+Although KPO is a relatively new sector compared to the mature BPO industry, it is less geographically diverse.
+The top destinations for KPO excel in areas such as talent availability, cost savings, infrastructure, and political stability.
+As market demand and macroeconomic factors drive growth, more attractive KPO destinations are emerging.
+China and Russia, for instance, can match India’s production rate of highly educated and skilled knowledge workers, while destinations like the Philippines and Latin America offer cost advantages and a rapidly expanding talent pool.

 Knowledge Process Outsourcing & Business Process Outsourcing